Disney's 102 Dalmatians: Puppies to the Rescue: Console version

-Two Dalmatian puppies, Oddball and Domino, are out in the backyard looking for treasure.
+Two Dalmatian puppies named Oddball and Domino are out in the backyard looking for treasure.
 They find a toy buried in a park that was made at one of Cruella de Vil's toy factories; this alludes to the fact that Cruella's toy sales are down.
-Facing financial ruin from lack of sales, Cruella sets a plan in motion: to reprogram her toys to capture any pets in sight so she can freeze them in "Super-Gloop" and sell them as a new line of realistic animal toys.
+Facing financial ruin from lack of sales, Cruella sets a plan in motion: To reprogram her toys to capture any pets in sight so she can freeze them in "Super-Gloop" and sell them as a new line of realistic animal toys.
 Oddball and Domino are the only puppies in their family who have not been captured when they return from the park.
-Their parents, Dottie and Dipstick, set out to rescue their puppies, commanding Oddball and Domino to stay home.
-Instead the puppies set out to save their siblings, and their parents, who are captured along the way.
+Their parents Dipstick and Dottie set out to rescue their puppies, asking Oddball and Domino to stay home.
+Instead, the puppies set out to save their siblings, and their parents, who are captured along the way.

 Game Boy Color version

 Cruella de Vil has reprogrammed the toys of her toy factory into kidnapping all the Dalmatian puppies and locking them in cages to power the factory once they get older.
-Two of the puppies, Oddball and Domino, were able to escape through their cages due to their small size, and must free the puppies and escape the factory.
+Two of the puppies Oddball and Domino were able to escape through their cages due to their small size and must free the puppies and escape the factory.

 Setting

 Similar to the film, the game is set in London, England.
-There are various levels in the game that are based on well-known places or monuments such as Regent's Park, Piccadilly, Big Ben and the Stonehenge.
+There are various levels in the game that are based on well-known places or monuments, such as Regent's Park, Piccadilly, Big Ben, and Stonehenge.